FOGProject/fog-docs/docs/getting_started/introduction/introduction.md

 information.
 With that being said we attempt to do a very good job of supporting our users, in fact it is one of the goals of FOG to have better support than most commercial products.
-All support requests should be placed through the FOG\'s forum which is located at:
+All support requests should be placed through the FOG's forum which is located at:
 <https://forums.fogproject.org/>

 Thanks for supporting open source software and enjoy!

 ## Background

-Working in an educational environment our organization\'s techs very often re-imaged computers in their day to day activities.
-For a long time we used a commercial product that in many ways didn\'t meet our needs.
-It wasn\'t web based, and you needed to create driver disks, floppys or USB drives.
+Working in an educational environment our organization's techs very often re-imaged computers in their day to day activities.
+For a long time we used a commercial product that in many ways didn't meet our needs.
+It wasn't web based, and you needed to create driver disks, floppys or USB drives.
 Other things were very difficult, such as searching for a host by MAC address; and the product was expensive, even with an educational discount.